yokuha/Wahoo-maps/README.md

 In this project, I'll try to provide a consistent, hopefully easily accessible, documentation of the installation of updated maps for Wahoo Roam and Bolt GPS cycling computers.
-This discussion is focused on, and often limited to, the Bolt v2 and Roam v2 computers, which I will jointly refer to as ``WAHOO'' in this documentation (while ``Wahoo'' refers to the company).
+This discussion is focused on, and often limited to, the Bolt v2 and Roam v2 computers, which I will jointly refer to as "WAHOO" in this documentation (while "Wahoo" refers to the company).

 This is really a very simple and small project standing on the shoulders of Giants, or even more so, simply trying to provide a single-stop documentation